Skip to content

 • Avoid anything labeled "heavy duty" or "stain fighting" — the enzymes and chemicals can break down transfer adhesive over time

-Dryer Settings for DTF Prints
+What Dryer Settings Protect DTF Transfers?

 SettingSafetyNotes